 These days, good food and standout hospitality just aren’t enough to stand out in a crowded market, especially with an uncertain economy still putting pressure on consumer spending.

 Some restaurants are literally bringing the farm to guests’ tables.
-At the upcoming St. Louis salad spot Neon Greens, diners enjoy hydroponic lettuce grown onsite.
+At the upcoming St. Louis salad spot, Neon Greens, diners enjoy hydroponic lettuce grown onsite.
 The fresh product makes for tastier salads, less food waste, and an engaging customer experience.

 “The customer is really a part of the produce journey from seed to plate,” owner Josh Smith told Restaurant Business.
-“They see the whole thing and it happens before their eyes.”
+“They see the whole thing, and it happens before their eyes.”

-Another option for making guests feel extra special while encouraging them to spend is a loyalty program.
 Thanks to restaurant tech, the latest loyalty programs go way beyond punch cards for free items.
 In fact, these stealth loyalty programs let you identify VIP customers based on their habits, then personalize offerings to keep them coming back.

 Hospitality is for restaurant teams as well as guests

-In 2023, hospitality isn’t limited to guests.
+In 2024, hospitality isn’t limited to guests.
 The pandemic highlighted the value of hardworking restaurant professionals, and owners are extending that hospitality to their teams.

 It’s all about creating a positive work environment, respecting staff as individuals with lives outside the four walls of a restaurant, and treating them with the same respect and consideration that they’re trained to extend to guests.
 Plus, having a happier staff tends to be good for business in a tight labor market.